wp-plugins/cricket-moods/readme.txt

 an option panel in WordPress' administrative menus, you can rename your moods or even change a mood's graphic without modifying every post that uses that mood.

-Despite this plugin's name and my continual reference to "moods", this plugin can be used for more than just moods.
+Despite this plugin's name and my continual references to "moods", this plugin can be used for more than just moods.
 For example, instead of displaying your current mood, you could give your readers the current weather where you are.
 You could rename the mood tags to things like "Sunny", "Overcast", and "Raining